Girlie Villarosa: Death

-Villarosa died in May 30, 2021, which coincides with her 78th birthday.
+Villarosa died on May 30, 2021, which coincides with her 78th birthday.
 She died of aneurysm while receiving treatment in a hospital in Metro Manila.

 Personal life

 Villarosa is part of a political family who was influential in Occidental Mindoro.
 She was married to Jose Tapales Villarosa, who himself was also a member in the House of Representative and governor of Occidental Mindoro.